uho/sciore-simpledb-maven/README.txt

 IV.
 Running Client Programs

-  The SimpleDB server accepts connections any JDBC client.
+  The SimpleDB server accepts connections from any JDBC client.
 The client program makes its connection via the following code:
             Driver d = new SimpleDriver();
             String host = "mymachine.com"; //any DNS name or IP address